markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 > **On the Job:** Browser requirements will change from client to client.
 If your company has many overseas users, where older operating systems like Windows XP are still fairly common, you would need to be much more mindful of Internet Explorer.
 If you do all of your development on macOS, don't be afraid to ask your company for a Windows laptop to test on, or vice versa!

-With these final changes in place, `add`, `commit`, and `push` your branch.
-Then follow the steps from earlier lessons to merge this branch into staging.
+## Merge It

+> ## STEPS DEPENDENT ON HOW OTHER LESSONS DEMO IT

 We're not quite ready to merge into master yet.
-The Run Buddy team needs to look over it and put in any last-minute requests, which we'll take care of in the next lesson.
+The Run Buddy team needs to look it over and put in any last-minute requests, which we'll take care of in the next lesson.

 ## Reflection

 This lesson gave us a chance to experiment with some of the newer and cooler features of CSS, making our Run Buddy landing page truly stand out.
 As we dive into these fancier CSS properties, however, we should keep cross-browser support in the back of our minds according to the needs of the client.

-Let's recap some of the highlights:
+In the next lesson, we'll look at another hot topic in the world of the web: animation.
+But first, let's revisit some of the highlights from this lesson:

-* `text-shadow` and `box-shadow`
+* We added shadows with the `text-shadow` and `box-shadow` properties.

-* Transparency with `rgba()` values and `opacity`
+* We made elements transparent using `rgba()` values and `opacity`.

-* Sticky headers and the `-webkit-` vendor prefix
+* We made the header "sticky" while accounting for Safari support with the `-webkit-` vendor prefix.

-* Pseudo-classes like `:hover` to target different states of an element
+* We used pseudo-classes like `:hover` to style different states of an element.

-* Pseudo-elements like `::before` to inject content with CSS
+* We used pseudo-elements like `::before` to create custom form buttons.

-* `z-index` to change the stacking order of elements
+* We used `z-index` to change the stacking order of elements.

-* CSS variables (a.k.a. custom properties)
+* We implemented CSS variables (aka custom properties) to consolidate our color values and optimize the codebase.

 Wow, those are a lot of new tricks!
 The good news is, you don't have to memorize them.
 They're always a quick [Google search](https://www.google.com/search?q=css+shadows) away.